Summary

 Engage

-Once the students are done, have the pairs share out how they grouped and why they grouped the way they did.
+Once the students are done, have the pairs share out how they grouped and why they grouped them the way they did.

 Explore